Save time with unbiased, independent feedback on vendor solutions.

 Combined ransomware/data breach events: Threat actors no longer simply encrypt files and make them unavailable.
-Adversaries now also exfiltrate sensitive files before encrypting them, in case the victim refuses to pay and a Plan B is needed.
-For example,
+Adversaries now also exfiltrate sensitive files before encrypting them, in case the victim refuses to pay and a Plan B is

 gang starts to extort the company by threatening to publish sensitive information online about the victim and monetizing this information on the dark web.

 Distributed denial of service (DDoS) as a motivational tool: Threat actors are constantly adding new methods to push their victims into paying the ransom.
-As DDoS attacks reduce in cost, they pose a very efficient motivational tool for adversaries.
-As
+As DDoS attacks reduce in cost, they pose a very efficient motivational tool for

-an example, an adversary group deploying the SunCrypt ransomware launched a DDoS attack on a victim’s website when ransom negotiations ceased.
+adversaries.
+As an example, an adversary group deploying the SunCrypt ransomware launched a DDoS attack on a victim’s website when ransom negotiations ceased.
 Ultimately, the victim resumed negotiations and paid the ransom.

 Ransom DDoS (RDDoS) attacks: Threat of a large-scale (up to 2 TB/sec) DDoS attack alone can be used to extort companies into paying up.
-These attacks are called ransom DDoS (RDDoS) attacks and are usually combined with a data breach or regular ransomware
+These attacks are called ransom DDoS (RDDoS) attacks and are usually combined with a data breach or

 Decoy DDoS attacks: Smaller scale DDoS attacks are sometimes used as a decoy tactic and precursor to ransomware attacks.
-The purpose is to activate the incident response team to focus on dealing with the smaller attack while the adversaries quietly accomplish
+The purpose is to activate the incident response team to focus on dealing with the smaller attack while the adversaries

-long as is required to achieve their objectives.
+detection for as long as is required to achieve their objectives.
 The ransomware is usually deployed at the end.

-after ransomware deployment to avoid being caught.
+leave the network after ransomware deployment to avoid being caught.

-In cases involving operators of the Maze ransomware, however, ransomware operators stole data from their victims as a backup plan should the victims hesitate on payment.
+In cases involving operators of the Maze ransomware, however, operators stole data from their victims as a backup plan should the victims hesitate on ransomware payment.
 The Maze operators brought this to the next level, however, by exposing the victims’

 internal reports of their ongoing ransomware attack investigation.
 This information demonstrated the ransomware operators were present in the victim networks while they were being investigated and contained.
 The attackers were even able to spy on